-The proposed Quality Regression Module consists of two key components: the Fidelity Fusion Module and the Feature Fusion Module.
+The proposed \textbf{Integrated Scoring Regression Module} consists of three key components: \textbf{the vision fidelity fusion unit, the integrated feature fusion unit, and the scoring prediction head}.
 Inspired by T2VQA \cite{wu2024towards}, the module adopts a Transformer-based architecture to achieve a progressive and effective integration of features.

-First, the Fidelity Fusion Module focuses on fusing the video quality feature $f_q$ and the realness feature $f_r$, resulting in fidelity features $f_v$ that capture the visual defects of the video.
-This step leverages the strong task dependency between video realness and quality, both of which are entirely reliant on visual content.
-By prioritizing this fusion, the module aligns with the perceptual hierarchy of humans, who tend to be more sensitive to visual distortion when evaluating text-generated videos.
+First, the vision fidelity fusion unit focuses on fusing the technical quality feature $f_q$ and the realness feature $f_r$, resulting in the vision fidelity feature $f_v$ that capture the visual defects of the videos.
+This step leverages the strong task dependency between video realness and technical quality, both of which are entirely reliant on visual content.

-Then the Feature Fusion Module further fuse $f_v$ with $f_b$ to help the model unify features from the visual-textual perspective to understand the video features more comprehensively.
+Then the integrated feature fusion unit, furthermore, fuses $f_v$ with $f_c$ to obtain the integrated feature from the visual-textual perspective.

-LLM has achieved excellent results on IQA/VQA tasks \cite{wu2024q,wu2023q,wu2025towards,zhang2024q}.
-Inspired by this, we use LLM as the quality regression module in T2VEval and guide LLM by designing a special prompt word "Please rate the quality of the video".
-The output of LLM is the probability distribution of the five quality levels (bad, poor, fair, good, and excellent) specified by ITU, and assigns them weights of 1-5 in order.
-Finally, the final quality score is obtained by calculating the softmax of each token and multiplying it by the corresponding weight.
+LLM has achieved excellent results on IQA and VQA tasks \cite{wu2024q,wu2023q,wu2025towards,zhang2024q}.
+Inspired by this, we employed LLM as the scoring prediction head in T2VEval and guided LLM by designing a special prompt "Please rate the quality of the video".
+The output of LLM is the probability distribution of the five quality levels (bad, poor, fair, good, and excellent).
+We assigned weights of 1-5 to these five quality levels.
+Finally, the predicted score was obtained by calculating the softmax of each token and multiplying it by the corresponding weight.

 where $\lambda_i$ is the probability distribution of the i-th level token.